Analysis | The coronavirus pandemic doesn’t neatly adhere to the lines of political rhetoric

 There are a number of theories about why this drop is occurring, which we’ll explore in a moment.
 But that it is occurring is noteworthy in part because it means that the pandemic becomes less important as a news story.

 This pattern is not unique to the virus.
-Things which are getting worse are generally bigger stories than things which are getting better.
-This has held true for the pandemic, as a comparison of CNN coverage of the pandemic about the change in new cases week over week makes clear.
-As the pandemic improved or new cases held steady, there’s been less coverage over the past year.
+Things that are getting worse are generally bigger stories than things that are getting better.
+This has held true for the pandemic, as a comparison of CNN coverage of the pandemic and the change in new cases week over week makes clear.
+As the pandemic improved or the number of new cases held steady, there’s been less coverage over the past year.

 Much of the pandemic coverage last year was also driven by criticism of the government’s handling of the virus by experts.
 Supporters of then-President Trump — including Trump himself — saw coverage of his approach to the virus as a reflection of bias against the president.
 That he rejected any significant endorsement of mask-wearing and constantly called for scaling back restrictions aimed at slowing the spread of the virus fostered a partisan rift in views of those practices which remains (and which probably led to more per capita cases and deaths in more-Republican areas).
 The approach of the current administration has been less controversial in its adherence to expert recommendations, and less controversy often means less coverage.